lukehoban/es6features/README.md

 `In JavaScript '\n' is a line-feed.`

 // Multiline strings
-`In JavaScript this is
- not legal.`
+`In JavaScript, this is not legal with '' single or "" double quoted strings, but with template literals it's fine!`

 // String interpolation
 var name = "Bob", time = "today";